 What We Do

 ARCS Foundation Seattle is part of a national, non-profit, volunteer, women’s organization that supports the advancement of science and technology in the United States by providing financial awards to academically outstanding US citizens studying to complete degrees in science, technology, engineering, and mathematics (STEM).
-The Seattle Chapter of ARCS Foundation was founded in 1978, and to date has supported over 1,280 fellows with awards totaling more than $18.2 million.
+The Seattle Chapter ARCS Foundation was founded in 1978, and to date has supported nearly 1,300 fellows with awards totaling more than $18.2 million.

 ARCS Foundation Seattle Fellowships provide a critical competitive edge in recruiting top graduate students.
 These highly capable individuals, selected by the universities, are catalysts who help build vibrant academic communities where teamwork, visionary insights and creativity flourish.
 The contributions of ARCS Foundation alumni employed in high-profile organizations in Washington State and around the country testify to the vitality and value of ARCS Foundation’s mission.